Kuga Varieties of Polarised Abelian Surfaces: Introduction

 \section{Introduction}

-We study the Kodaira dimension of Kuga varieties $\ca{X}^n_p$ associated to the moduli spaces $\ca{A}_p$ of $(1,p)$-polarised abelian surfaces with level structure for prime $p \geq 3$.
+An $n$-fold Kuga variety, which we will refer to as a Kuga variety, is a variety over a Siegel modular variety such that each fibre is a product of $n$ copies of the abelian variety or Kummer variety to which it corresponds in the base.
+In this paper, we study the Kodaira dimension of $n$-fold Kuga varieties, $\ca{X}^n_p$, over the moduli spaces $\ca{A}_p$ of $(1,p)$-polarised abelian surfaces with canonical level structure for prime $p \geq 3$.

+There are results about the Kodaira dimensions of some special kinds of Kuga varieties: \cite{v}, \cite{fv} have proved the unirationality of Kuga families, i.e. the $1$-fold Kuga varieties, over moduli spaces of principally polarised abelian varieties of dimension $4$ and $5$; in \cite{psms}, we computed the Kodaira dimension of any Kuga variety over moduli spaces of principally polarised abelian varieties of dimension $g \geq 2$.
+It is therefore natural to ask for the Kodaira dimension of Kuga varieties of other kinds, for example, the $\ca{X}^n_p$ described above.

-Our starting point is \cite{m}, which studies Kuga varieties, i.e. universal families of polarised abelian varieties of arbitrary dimension, and gives some information about the Kodaira dimension.
-This was done assuming a specific compactification for the universal families, which is referred to as a Namikawa compactification in \cite{psms}: see Definition~\ref{Nam def} below.
+A connection between modular forms and differential forms on arbitrary Kuga varieties is established in \cite{m}.
+This gives us some information about the Kodaira dimensions, assuming a specific compactification for the Kuga varieties, which is referred to as a Namikawa compactification in \cite{psms}.
 Specifically, \cite[Theorem~1.3]{m} translates to:

 \begin{theorem} Let $X$ be a Namikawa compactification of $\ca{X}_p^n$.
 Then